-(c) to facilitate communication between itself and the municipal manager, internal auditors and the Auditor-General.
+- (c) to facilitate communication between itself and the municipal manager, internal auditors and the Auditor-General. - (d) Deleted

-129. Functions and duties of the audit committee
+Functions and duties of the audit committee

-(1) The audit committee must, with regard to any audit performed by or on be half of the Auditor-General:-
+129(1) The audit committee must, with regard to any audit performed by or on be half of the Auditor-General,-

-(a) together with the municipal manager, the external auditor and such other employees of the council as it may deem appropriate, assess the planning and scope of and approach to such audit;

-(b) evaluate the findings of the external auditor, especially:-

-(i) significant transactions that do not fall within the normal activities of the municipality

-(ii) substantial deficiencies in internal control and the recommendations to improve them

-(iii) the reasonable reporting, presentation and publication of information in the annual financial statements;

-(iv) the relevance of the accounting policy followed in the compilation of annual financial statements;

-(vi) compliance with generally accepted municipal accounting practice;

-(vii) compliance with the law;

-(c) generally evaluate the report of the external auditor on the financial statements;

-(d) evaluate substantial unsolved accounting or auditing problems experienced during such audit;

-(e) evaluate the advice provided by the external auditor or any other person with regard to the objects of the audit committee; and

-(f) assess the coordination and cooperation between the external auditors and the internal auditor, if any.

-- (2) The audit committee must, with respect to internal auditing:- - (a) provide a forum for direct reporting of the findings of the internal auditor, if any; - (b) evaluate the efficiency and effectiveness of the internal audit function, if any; and - (c) assess matters of significant importance reported by the internal auditor, if any. - (3) The audit committee must, in respect of financial reporting:- - (a) assess the effectiveness of policies for and procedures of financial reporting; and - (b) consider ways of fair presentation of the financial statements. - (4) The audit committee must, with regard to internal control:- - (a) review the effectiveness of the accounting and control system

-(b) assess any deficiency in the accounting and internal control system discovered in terms of paragraph (a);

-(c) assess the measures implemented to address such deficiencies; and

-(d) assess and confirm the policies and procedures for identifying areas of risk and the measures implemented to ensure adequate control of and security at such areas.

-(5) Whenever a performance audit is conducted, the audit committee must:-

-(a) assess the measures and procedures implemented to ensure effective and efficient management;

-(b) evaluate the finding of such audit; and

-(c) evaluate the reporting, in the financial statements, of the effective and efficient use of the municipality's resources.

-(6) The audit committee must:-

-(a) consider and submit a report on matter referred to it by the municipal manager or the council; and

-(b) perform such functions as the council may assign to it from time to time.
+- (a) together with the municipal manager, the external auditor and such other employees of the council as it may deem appropriate, assess the planning and scope of and approach to such audit; - (b) evaluate the findings of the external auditor, especially- - (i) significant transactions that do not fall within the normal activities of the municipality; - (ii) substantial deficiencies in internal control and the recommendations to improve them; - (iii) the reasonable reporting, presentation and publication of information in the annual financial statements; - (iv) the relevance of the accounting policy followed in the compilation of annual financial statements; - (vi) compliance with generally accepted municipal accounting practice; - (vii) compliance with the law; - (c) generally evaluate the report of the external auditor on the financial statements; - (d) evaluate substantial unsolved accounting or auditing problems experienced during such audit; - (e) evaluate the advice provided by the external auditor or any other person with regard to the objects of the audit committee; and - (f) assess the coordination and cooperation between the external auditors and the internal auditor, if any. - (2) The audit committee must, with respect to internal auditing- - (a) provide a forum for direct reporting of the findings of the internal auditor, if any; - (b) evaluate the efficiency and effectiveness of the internal audit function, if any; and - (c) assess matters of significant importance reported by the internal auditor, if any. - (3) The audit committee must, in respect of financial reporting- - (a) assess the effectiveness of policies for and procedures of financial reporting; and - (b) consider ways of fair presentation of the financial statements. - (4) The audit committee must, with regard to internal control- - (a) review the effectiveness of the accounting and control system; - (b) assess any deficiency in the accounting and internal control system discovered in terms of paragraph (a); - (c) assess the measures implemented to address such deficiencies; and - (d) assess and confirm the policies and procedures for identifying areas of risk and the measures implemented to ensure adequate control of and security at such areas. - (5) Whenever an audit is conducted, the audit committee must- - (a) assess the measures and procedures implemented to ensure effective and efficient management; - (b) evaluate the finding of such audit; and - (c) evaluate the reporting, in the financial statements, of the effective and efficient use of the municipality's resources. - (6) The audit committee must- - (a) consider and submit a report on matter referred to it by the municipal manager or the council; and - (b) perform such functions as the council may assign to it from time to time. - (7) The audit committee shall perform such further functions and discharge such further duties as may be conferred upon it by national or provincial legislation.

-130. Powers of the audit committee
+Powers of the audit committee